 The market is currently dominated by fintech upstarts like Affirm, Klarna, Afterpay and Uplift.
 Big banks including Citibank, JP Morgan Chase, Citizens Bank and American Express have also introduced installment pay programs in recent years.
-Even more concerning, Apple is poised to join the parade later in 2021, when it launches the Apple Pay Later program with Goldman Sachs as its partner lender.
+Even more concerning, Apple is poised to join the parade, when it launches its Apple Pay Later program with Goldman Sachs as its partner lender.
 The convenience of financing a purchase at the point of sale right from your iPhone will certainly be attractive to many consumers.

 But unique among financial services providers, credit unions are in the perfect position to get in the installment payment game.

 Most current payment plan programs are offered by independent companies partnering with a retailer to offer point-of-purchase financing.
 Consumers typically don’t have a relationship with these companies and may have never even heard of them.

 Wouldn’t it be great if your members could gain all the benefits of paying for their purchase over time, in regular installments, at a low interest rate and within their trusted credit union relationship – without needing to sign up for a new account?

 Soon they can.
 Part of CO-OP’s 2022 product roadmap, CO-OP Pay-Over-Time Transactions for credit unions will allow your members to make purchases using their go-to, top-of-wallet credit card, and then choose how they pay it off within their existing credit union banking app.